The information you will be accessing is provided by another organization or vendor. If you do not intend to leave our site, close this message.

-Forty percent of those over 65 take five or more medications a day.1 It’s a staggering number, but it underscores the necessity of prescription drug insurance coverage.
-That’s why almost 74 percent of people who are on Medicare — or nearly 44 million people2 — are enrolled in a prescription drug plan.
+Forty one percent of those over 65 take five or more medications a day.1 It’s a staggering number, but it underscores the necessity of prescription drug insurance coverage.
+That’s why almost 77 percent of people who are on Medicare — or more than 47 million people2 — are enrolled in a plan with prescription drug coverage.

 As you figure out the best plan for your needs, here’s what you need to know about prescription drug coverage.